epfl-ada/ada-2021-project-adadelta-q/README.md

 The fastest and easiest to implement method was VADER from the NLTK library.
 An experiment done with 1000 quotations showed us that a large percentage of times the vader model simply classified a quotation as neutral even if the sentiment was clearly more radical.

 #### Transfer Learning
-In the past years "Zero-Shot NLP models" have been popularized, which are pre-trained models able to perform well on unseen and unlabeled data without needing fine-tuning.
+Lately, "Zero-Shot NLP models" have been popularized, which are pre-trained models able to perform well on unseen and unlabeled data without needing fine-tuning.
 The models available in the Transformers' library are trained using the Natural Language Inference (NLI) approach.
 Using the same 1000 quotations [we used for testing](https://github.com/epfl-ada/ada-2021-project-adadelta-q/blob/Luca/sentiment_analysis.ipynb) VADER and using the default model roberta-large-mnli, we found a more intuitive and reasonable classification of the sentences' polarities.
 We will thus use this method to classify all the quotations.
 The running time will be significant, but feasible.